qmBase/docs/README.md

 ## Static Assets

+### Icons

+Icons we use can be found at [react-icons](https://react-icons.github.io/react-icons/icons?name=bs)

 ### Screenshots

 The screenshots are automatically generated via Cypress.
-You can see the full list of screenshots [here](https://qmbaseadminlinux.azurewebsites.net/) under the gallery section
+You can see the full list of screenshots [here](https://qmbaseadminlinux.azurewebsites.net/) under the gallery section.
+If you require more screenshots please file a new [issue](https://github.com/qmBase/docs/issues/new/choose).

+## Templates for docs

+The template for app documentation can be found in [/docs/tutorial-template](https://github.com/qmBase/docs/blob/master/docs/tutorial-template.mdx).
+If the document you write is incomplete please write

+TODO:
+What is missing